Person Comes to Reddit After Getting Roasted About Carrying Dog Poop Around Until They Get Back to Their Personal Trash Can

 We're back with another Reddit post, and this one is on the AITA thread.
-Today we are looking at another post, and today's post is about someone who is coming to Reddit to ask about whether or not they’re wrong for how they dispose of their dog's poop.
+Today, we are looking at another post about someone who is coming to Reddit to ask whether or not they’re wrong for how they dispose of their dog's poop.

-It's an interesting topic, but OP says that it was brought up in their community chat and caused quite a debate in which they got called out for the way that they do things.
-A lot of communities have rules or want things to look a certain way, and that's kind of what the issue is here with OP's situation.
+It's an interesting topic, but OP says that it was brought up in their community chat and caused quite a debate, during which they were called out for the way they handle things.
+Many communities have rules or want things to look a certain way, and that's kind of what the issue is here with OP's situation.

-Many people had the same idea of this situation and what they felt was appropriate, but there are always people that have a different perspective, and that's what we like to look at.
-So if you're interested in hearing more about this situation, then you'll want to keep reading on because we're going to give you all the details you need to form an opinion.
+Many people shared the same perspective on this situation and what they felt was appropriate, but there are always individuals who have a different viewpoint, and that's what we like to explore.
+So if you're interested in hearing more about this situation, keep reading because we're going to provide you with all the details you need to form an opinion.

-Without further ado, we're going to dive in and look at all the details of the original post as well as look into the comments and what people have to say about this whole thing.
+Without further ado, we're going to dive in and examine all the details of the original post, as well as the comments and what people have to say about this whole thing.

 OP starts off the post by stating that they have a social media group for their community.

-This person goes on to explain that they are looking to see if they are wrong for carrying the dog poop across the neighborhood to take it to a trash.
+This person goes on to explain that they are looking to see if they are wrong for carrying the dog poop across the neighborhood to take it to a trash can.

-OP comes back to add in an edit to help explain a bit more of what they mean and what exactly the debate was on.
+OP adds an edit to help explain a bit more of what they mean and what exactly the debate was about.

 Understanding Social Norms and Pet Ownership

 Carrying dog waste until reaching a personal trash can might seem trivial, but it speaks volumes about social norms surrounding pet ownership.
-According to research from the American Psychological Association, societal expectations can create pressure on pet owners to adhere to certain behaviors that reflect responsibility and care.
+According to Dr. Michele Gelfand, a cultural psychologist, "Social norms shape our behaviors in profound ways, often dictating what we perceive as acceptable."
+Societal expectations can create pressure on pet owners to adhere to certain behaviors that reflect responsibility and care.
 When individuals deviate from these norms, they often face scrutiny from others, leading to feelings of embarrassment or shame.
 This dynamic illustrates how peer perception can influence behavior, pushing individuals to conform to prevailing social standards.

-The first comment says that OP is NTA and that it's not a right for someone to use other people's trash bin.
+The first comment states that OP is NTA and that it's not right for someone to use other people's trash bins.

 Behavioral scientists suggest that the motivation to conform stems from a desire for social acceptance.
 A study published in the Journal of Experimental Social Psychology found that people are often motivated to align their actions with group expectations to avoid social disapproval.
 When it comes to pet ownership, this can create a challenging landscape for individuals trying to do the right thing while also managing societal perceptions.
 This pressure can result in unnecessary anxiety and conflict, especially in mundane situations like managing pet waste.

-This comment says that OP is NTA but also that they wouldn't be upset if someone used their trash can for this though.
+This comment states that OP is NTA but also that they wouldn't be upset if someone used their trash can for this.

 Strategies for Managing Social Pressure